Azure Pricing – How to Get Your Best Deal

-Paying for what you use is typically a great concept, but many companies are struggling to understand how to get their best deal when running Azure workloads.
-In this article, we’ll discuss the three major ways to get a programmatic discount on Azure.
-These include Windows Server Hybrid Use Benefit, SQL Server Hybrid Use Benefit and Reserved Instances.
+Many companies are struggling to understand how to get their best deal when running Azure workloads.
+Microsoft has programs that organizations should be taking advantage of.
+In this article, we’ll discuss the four major ways to get a programmatic discount on Azure that can save your organization money when compared to pay-as-you-go pricing.

-About a year ago, Microsoft announced a price cut on Azure which made the licensing pricing between the various licensing vehicles all similar.
+A few years ago, Microsoft announced a price cut on Azure which made pricing between the various licensing vehicles all the same.
 Then they also gave guidance to their sales teams not to discount Azure until the customer commitment was in the millions.
 So, it is critical to take advantage of these programmatic discounts to get the best deal possible.

 Microsoft has a relatively unknown benefit called Hybrid Use Benefit (HUB).
-If you already own active Windows Servers with Software Assurance (SA), you can use that license to run workloads in Azure on Windows without paying for the Windows subscription costs in Azure.
-For those that license Windows Servers utilizing the Data Center version, you can continue to use that Windows Server to run on-premises workloads, as well as different workloads in Azure with the same license.
-This allows you to double the functionality of each Windows Server Data license.
-What you’re basically getting is free licensing for Azure.
-The benefit was built so that you could move workloads to Azure and reuse the licensing, but the Data Center option has no restriction on the workload.
-So, the same license can properly cover two totally unrelated workloads, as long as, one is running in Azure and one is still on premises!
+If you already own Windows Servers with active Software Assurance, you can use that license to run workloads in Azure on Windows without paying for the operating system costs in Azure.
+For those that license Windows Server Datacenter, you can continue to use that Windows Server License to run on-premises workloads, as well as different workloads in Azure with the same license.
+So, the same license can properly cover two totally unrelated workloads on-prem and in Azure.
+What you’re basically getting is free Windows Server licensing in Azure.
+Microsoft provides this to compete with Amazon and reward Software Assurance customers.

 A Few Important Facts:

-Fundamentally, SQL Server HUB works in a similar way to the Windows Server benefit.
-Existing licensing still needs active Software Assurance.
-However, SQL does not have the long term dual usage rights like Windows Server Data Center Edition.
-With SQL, Microsoft does allow customers to use both licenses both on premises and in the cloud for up to 180 days to facilitate migration.
-The cool part is that you can use both benefits – Windows Server and SQL Server at the same time.
-Thus saving additional monies.
+Fundamentally, SQL Server Hybrid Use Benefit works in a similar way to the Windows Server benefit.
+Existing licensing still needs active Software Assurance; however, SQL does not have the long-term dual usage rights like Windows Server Datacenter edition.
+With SQL, Microsoft does allow customers to use licenses both on premises and in the Cloud for up to 180 days to facilitate migration.
+The cool part is that you can use both benefits – Windows Server and SQL Server - at the same time; thus, saving additional monies.